Working with Indigenous Peoples and local communities: 8 Lessons from GCBC Research

 Delivery Partner: University of Lancaster

-Principle Investigator: Professor Jos Barlow, Lancaster Environment Centre, University of Lancaster
+Principal Investigator: Professor Jos Barlow, Lancaster Environment Centre, University of Lancaster, Joice Nunes Ferreira, Embrapa Amazônia Oriental, Leonardo De Sousa Miranda, Lancaster University

 Brazilian Forest Landscape